How uHIT Works

 Irving stopped using uHIT Custom when his organization paused their use of it after the 2018 season.
 In contrast to Evan, Irving did not opt into our Partnership Program for Professional Hitters (see above in Evan’s journey for details to participate).

-Still, Irving built off the 2018 gains, being propelled the next year to move up from AA-Ball to-AAA-Ball, where the pitching is harder to hit:
+Still, he built off the 2018 gains, being propelled the next year to move up from AA-Ball to-AAA-Ball, where the pitching is harder to hit:

 -